Chart Color Schemes

 Infrastructure

-Perth (North) - Highgate has limited levels of nearby infrastructure activity, ranking in the 13thth percentile nationally
+Perth (North) - Highgate has limited levels of nearby infrastructure activity, ranking in the 9thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 55 projects that may impact the area.
-Key projects include Perth Girls School Redevelopment, Swan River Causeway Bridge, Perth City Link Redevelopment, and METRONET.
-The following list details those likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 55 projects expected to impact the region.
+Notable initiatives include Perth Girls School Redevelopment, Swan River Causeway Bridge, METRONET, and Perth City Link Redevelopment.
+The following list details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.